DANTA-HOJA/ADL2022_Final_Warmup/README.md

 # baseline

 - For both in_domain and out_of_domain,
-    - sacreBLEU: around 4 (only your answer)
+    - sacreBLEU: around 4（only your answer）
-    - Perplexity: around 50 (concatenated dialogue)
+    - Perplexity: around 50（concatenated dialogue）